ThrillStays

 Zip-lining

 Kobarid (25 km south of Bovec) is a small town with excellent restaurants and the outstanding Kobarid Museum — winner of the Council of Europe’s Museum Prize — covering the First World War Isonzo Front battles fought in these valleys.
-The Hemingway connection (A Farewell to Arms was set here) adds literary interest.
+Hemingway’s A Farewell to Arms was set here.

 Insider Tip: The Soča Valley Outdoor Festival (May, Bovec) is the region’s annual adventure sports gathering — three days of guided activities, clinics, evening events, and accommodation deals.
-An excellent entry point for first-time visitors to the valley.
+An excellent entry point for first-time visitors.

 Triglav National Park: Hiking Slovenia’s Roof